LisaHJung/Part-5-Understanding-Mapping-with-Elasticsearch-and-Kibana/README.md

 Rules
 1. If you do not define a mapping ahead of time, Elastcisearch dynamically creates the mapping if it doesn't exist.
 2. If you do decide to define your own mapping, you can do so at index creation.
-3. ONLY ONE mapping is defined per index.
-Once the index has been created, we CANNOT change the mapping of an existing field.
+3. ONE mapping is defined per index.
+Once the index has been created, we can only add *new* fields to a mapping.
+We CANNOT change the mapping of an *existing* field.
-4. If you must change it, you will have to create a new index with the desired mapping, then reindex the existing index to the new index.
+4. If you must change the type of an existing field, you must create a new index with the desired mapping, then reindex all documents into the new index.

 Step 1: Index a sample document into a test index.
 The sample document must contain the fields that you want to define.
 These fields must also contain values that map closely to the field types that you want.